qompassai/KO/README.md

 1. Install WSL2 (Windows Subsystem for Linux):
    - Open the Microsoft Store
-   - Search for "Ubuntu" and install it
+   - Search for "Ubuntu" and install it (22.04 or 24.04 work best)
    - Follow the on-screen instructions to set it up

 2. Open Ubuntu from your Start menu